“Thank you for all that you have done around the world on behalf of our great country”

 We do, after all, live together on the Earth; how to survive is humanity’s greatest challenge.
 The answers will not begin in the minds of the money-controlled politicians.
 The answers begin, when the world’s youth stops trying to understand our twentieth-century approaches, and political dogma, and begin questioning our self-appointed wisdom.
 By recognizing our mistakes, so that they don’t repeat them, they might be able to enhance society, creating a better life for themselves, and the planet.
 I wish them well.
 However, first, they will have to stop wasting their time, watching and texting nonsense on social media, and take part in actually shaping the world.
 I strongly urge them to fix their own country’s problems first, before trying to save the world.

 I find the White House especially interesting at this time of world recession.
-A fortress of American power, yet finding it must also adapt more to a global approach to work with the international community.
+A fortress of American power, yet finding that it must also adapt to a more global approach, in order to work with the international community.
 However, the President took an oath to the American people, “to protect and defend the Constitution of the United States.”
-That means protect the rights of the people.
-Americans demand that he keeps his word and I agree.
+This means he must protect the rights of the people.
+Americans demand that he keeps his word, and I agree.
 It will be difficult for him to do both global and national agendas.
 It is an interesting political time in history.
 Who will decide the fate of humanity?
-Asia, Europe, America, Russia, Middle East?
-I’ve been in contact with the White House numerous times during my travels to update them on my work and offer my cultural assistance overseas.
+Asia, Europe, America, Russia or the Middle East?
+I’ve been in contact with the White House numerous times during my travels, to update them on my work, and to offer my cultural assistance overseas.
 We all can help.
-Perhaps someday, US Presidents will see the necessity for their administrations and citizen diplomats to work together.
-Having more informed approaches are not only important for America but just might help save humanity in our unstable, global complex future..
+Perhaps, someday, U.S. Presidents will see the necessity for their administrations and citizen diplomats to work together.
+Having more informed approaches are not only important for America, but they just might help save humanity in our unstable, complex global future..

 Kennedy speaks at the UN with the